 The 'Nederlandse Co-locatie' operates within the Climate KIC Association.
 The group includes Utrecht University, Delft University of Technology and Wageningen University, in co-operation with the Netherlands Organisation for Applied Scientific Research TNO, Deltares, DSM, Schiphol airport, the City ports of Rotterdam and the province of Utrecht.

 Cooperating locations in other countries are also led by top universities.
 These include ETH in Zürich, ParisTech in Paris, Imperial College in London and the Potsdam Institute for Climate Research in Berlin.

 Foreign private partners include Bayer, GDF Suez and EDF.
 Climate KIC also allows seven European regions, including Utrecht, to test innovations together.

-European funds made available to Climate KIC total approximately 100 million euros through 2020, a sum supplemented with (in kind) funding from activities undertaken by partners within the KIC.
+European funds made available to Climate KIC approximately 60 to 80 million euros every year till 2020, a sum supplemented with (in kind) funding from activities undertaken by partners within the KIC.
 The life span of KICs runs between seven and 15 years, to ensure partnerships have medium- and long-term perspectives.
 Activities are carried out in the fields of (pre-)innovation, education and entrepreneurship.